FrogTravel/PMLDL/README.md

 ![](https://i.imgur.com/mVXGmoX.png)
 storypoints on vertical x days on horizontal axis
 Blue - ideal burndown, Green - our result

+Below are reports that we made for our course assignments.
+They might be different from the real tasks in trello in some way

 ### Dataset
 The dataset we going to use is taken from Kaggle competition [4].
 It contains more than 38000 samples of so-called question-answer jokes.
 All jokes are parsed from Reddit.